aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

 you catch a wrong approach after step one instead of after step five.
 It's skipped automatically for simple one-step requests, so you won't see a plan for "what does this function do."

+## Database support

+Four tools, all permission-gated: `db_schema` (list tables/columns), `db_query` (read-only -
+rejects anything that isn't SELECT/EXPLAIN/PRAGMA/SHOW), `db_execute` (write/DDL - INSERT,
+UPDATE, CREATE, ALTER, DROP), and `db_execute_file` (run a multi-statement `.sql` migration as one all-or-nothing transaction).

+- **SQLite works out of the box** - no extra install, it's Python's stdlib `sqlite3` module.
+This is the default for a reason: no server, no credentials, just a file, which fits a fully local offline agent.
+Postgres and MySQL are supported too, via `pip install psycopg2-binary` / `pip install pymysql` respectively.
+- **`dry_run=true` runs inside a transaction and rolls back** - useful for previewing exactly what a migration or a `DELETE`/`DROP` would do before committing to it for real.
+This was tested specifically against DDL statements (`CREATE`/`DROP`/`ALTER`), because Python's `sqlite3` module has a real gotcha here: it does NOT automatically start a transaction before DDL the way it does before `INSERT`/`UPDATE`/`DELETE`, so a naive rollback-after-DDL is a silent no-op that would have actually executed the destructive statement for real.
+This is now fixed with an explicit transaction start - it isn't a hypothetical concern, it's a bug this project's own testing caught and corrected before shipping.
+- **Credentials never pass through the model.** For Postgres/MySQL, `db_path` is the *name* of an environment variable holding the real connection string, not the string itself - set it before starting the agent (`export DATABASE_URL=postgresql://...`) and the model only ever sees the variable name, never anything that would end up sitting in conversation history.
+- **`.sql` files get a syntax check too** (via a throwaway in-memory SQLite database - pure stdlib, a real parser, not a hand-rolled one), on the same write_file/edit_file/scaffold_files cycle as every other language.
+Honest limitation: this only fully validates a *self-contained* script - a statement that alters a table not created earlier in the same file will report a false "no such table" error, since the check has no way to see your real target database's existing schema.

 ## Built for writing code efficiently

 A few tools and behaviors exist specifically to reduce wasted round-trips and catch mistakes